splunk/public-o11y-docs/apm/span-tags/cmms.rst

     * If the cardinality impact of indexing this new MetricSet is within your subscription limit you see a green check mark and "Within Entitlement."
 Select the check mark under :guilabel:`Actions` to activate your Monitoring MetricSet.
     * If the check times out before you activate the MetricSet, run the analysis again.
     * If the check shows as failed, your cardinality is over your subscription limit for MMS or is otherwise invalid.
-See :ref:`cardinality-check-tms`.
+See :ref:`cardinality-check-mms`.
 For steps to configure your MetricSet to be more efficient or other troubleshooting solutions, see :ref:`troubleshoot-mms`.

 .. _cardinality-check-mms: